 Speaking of noise we could hear from our flat, this street is used as a thoroughfare at rush hour so for a few hours each day we heard a constant clip clop of feet on the sidewalk.
 This never bothered me because it sounded so much like horses on cobblestones, which I felt was appropriate.

 Roupell street is also home to a Konditor and Cook bakery, which we frequented almost each morning for breakfast pastries.
 The bakery is famous for little square cakes, which were used to make up a pixilated image of the Queen’s face for the Queen’s Diamond Jubillee.

 [Apparently none of us photographed this wonderful corner bakery, so please imagine a small purple fronted bakery with mouth-watering cakes and pies in its window, or visit their website to see photos.]

-We had found the Roupell Street flat through AirBnb (see the listing here) and we were very satisfied with our choice.
+We had found the Roupell Street flat through AirBnb (EDIT 2018: This listing no longer exists.) and we were very satisfied with our choice.
 The flat was good sized, two-storied, with a full kitchen, living room, two bedrooms, and two balconies, besides the fact that it resided on a picturesque street.
 Our rooftop balcony on the street side was accessible through the living room windows, and the other balcony was off the kitchen and looked over our hosts small garden.
 Our host lived below us in the rooms on the first floor of the building.